Bhognadih: History

-The first attack of the Santhals were against those who prospered at their cost.
+The first attack of the Santals were against those who prospered at their cost.
 It was in the form of dacoities.
 The ring leaders were punished.
 The Santal community was exasperated and more of them poured in from other areas in their support.
-The leadership was provided by four brothers – Sido, Kanhu, Chand and Bhairab – belonging to Bhognadih.
+The leadership was provided by four brothers and two sisters – Sido, Kanhu, Chand, Bhairo, Phulo and Jhano – belonging to Bhognadih.
 The brothers claimed divine providence.
-On 30 June 1855, 10,000 Santhals are said to have gathered at Bhognadih, proclaiming their aims.
-A sense of fear swept across the non-Santhals, right up to Bhagalpur.
-A body of troops sent from Bhagalpur was defeated by the Santhals and they were the masters and started ravaging the country from Colgong to Rajmahal, and as far south as Raniganj and Sainthia.
-With more troops having superior fire-power being rushed in, the Santhals were pushed back to the forests and brutally suppressed.
+On 30 June 1855, more than 10,000 Santals gathered at Bhognadih, proclaiming their aims.
+A sense of fear swept across the non-Santals, right up to Bhagalpur.
+A body of troops sent from Bhagalpur was defeated by the Santals and they were the masters and started ravaging the country from Colgong to Rajmahal, and as far south as Raniganj and Sainthia.
+With more troops having superior fire-power being rushed in, the Santals were pushed back to the forests and brutally suppressed.
 A large number of people along with all the leaders were killed.

-Bhognadih, the village of the Santhal brothers, is very sacred for the Santhal community.
-There also is memorial for the brothers at Panchkatiya, where Sido and Kanhu were hanged.
+Bhognadih, the village of the Santal brothers, is very sacred for the Santal community.
+There also is memorial for the brothers at Panchkatiya, where Sido and Kanhu were hanged till death.

 Every year on the 30 June, a Shahid Mela is organised here, which has national level importance, to pay respect to the hul (rebellion) heroes.